 The Scientists' Coalition engages with the treaty negotiations in three ways

-The Scientists’ Coalition is currently led by an interim Steering Committee.
-The Steering Committee is responsible for the direction of work of the Scientists’ Coalition and approves outputs from the working groups.
+The Scientists’ Coalition is led by a Committee.
+The Steering Committee is responsible for the overarching strategy of the Scientists’ Coalition and approves outputs from the working groups.
+The Steering Committee is elected by all members on an annual basis.

-Interim Steering Committee Members:
+Steering Committee Members:

-Scientists’ Coalition Expert Working Groups: The work of the Scientists’ Coalition is organised in working groups.
+The Expert Working Groups: The work of the Scientists’ Coalition is organised in working groups.
 The working groups are managed two co-chairs on core scientific topics related to the Plastics Treaty process.
 Membership of the working groups are open to Scientists’ Coalition members that can document relevant scientific expertise and a declaration on Conflicts of Interest.

-The Coalition Secretariat supports the flow of work, ensuring disclosures of interest are kept up to date, meetings, document management and membership outreach.
+The Secretariat supports the flow of work, ensuring disclosures of interest are kept up to date, meetings, document management and membership outreach.
+The Secretariat is hosted by the International Knowledge Hub Against Plastic Pollution (IKHAPP) – a joint initiative between several research organisations.